Shea Langeliers

-Shea Ryan Langeliers (born November 18, 1997) is an American professional baseball catcher for the Oakland Athletics of Major League Baseball (MLB).
+Shea Ryan Langeliers (born November 18, 1997) is an American professional baseball catcher for the Athletics of Major League Baseball (MLB).
 He made his MLB debut in 2022.
 He played college baseball for the Baylor Bears.

-Amateur career
+Early life and amateur career

+Langeliers father and mother, Steve and Annie, were fans of the New York Mets and named Langeliers after the Mets' home park, Shea Stadium.
+His father encouraged him to play catcher, feeling it was the best opportunity for him to succeed in the sport.

 Langeliers attended Keller High School in Keller, Texas.
 He began catching as a high school sophomore.
-As a senior in 2016, Langeliers batted .369 with six home runs and 31 RBIs.
+As a senior in 2016, Langeliers batted .369 with six home runs and 31 runs batted in (RBIs).
 He was drafted by the Toronto Blue Jays in the 34th round of the 2016 Major League Baseball draft, but did not sign and instead chose to attend Baylor University to play college baseball for the Baylor Bears.

 As a freshman at Baylor in 2017, Langeliers batted .313 with ten home runs and 38 RBIs in 55 games.
-He was a unanimous selection to the All-Big 12 Freshman Team as well as being named to the All-Big 12 Second Team.
+He was a unanimous selection to the All-Big 12 Conference Freshman Team as well as being named to the All-Big 12 Second Team.
 He spent that summer playing in the Cape Cod Baseball League for the Chatham Anglers where he was named an All-Star.
 In 2018, as a sophomore, Langeliers missed time at the beginning of the season due to a wrist injury.
 However, he returned, and finished the year batting .252 with 11 home runs and 44 RBIs in 58 games.
 He was named to the All-Big 12 First Team along with winning a Rawlings/ABCA Division I Gold Glove, becoming only the second player in Baylor history to win the award.
 Langeliers played for the USA Baseball Collegiate National Team that summer.

 In 2019, his junior season, he was named to the All-Big 12 First Team for the second consecutive year despite missing three weeks due to a broken hand.
 In an elimination game during the 2019 NCAA Division I baseball tournament, he hit three home runs and had 11 RBIs in Baylor's 24–6 win over Nebraska-Omaha.
 Langeliers finished his junior year hitting .308 with ten home runs and 42 RBIs in 44 games.